PowerSense/PowerSense.github.io/opf.md

 ### Power Nodal-Injection Polar Admittance Polar Voltage (PNPAPV):

 Definition of the formulation.
-The syntax for this formulation is `PNPAPVmodel` in the [`Powersense.jl`](https://github.com/PowerSense/Powersense.jl) package.
+The syntax for this formulation is `PNPAPVmodel`.
 ```julia
 # Solving optimal power flow using PNPAPV formulation
 run_opf!(Data, solver = Ipopt.Optimizer, formulation = PNPAPVmodel);